Stef-van-Stipdonk/c-base-layer/README.md

 Will be adding more over time.

 # TODO
+- Rewrite dynamic lists to just use structs
 - Add context cracking for architecture
 - Add lists(linked lists etc)
 - Add basic memory management(like arenas)